As an Amazon Associate I earn from qualifying purchases.

 Sweet Potato Salad

-This delicious salad is the perfect fall, winter or even spring, salad.
-It’s high in fiber, very filling and pretty darn nutritious.
+This delicious salad is the perfect fall, winter, or even spring, salad.
+It’s high in fiber, very filling, and pretty darn nutritious.
 It will fill you up and keep you full until dinner time.

 Cold Sweet Potato Salad

 While this is more of a warm salad, there is no reason you can’t chill everything after roasting, before serving.
-This will be just as good served cold as it will served warm.
+This will be just as good served cold as it will be if served warm.
 Warm is just my personal preference.

 In fact, serving it cold will allow you to prepare everything ahead of time to serve later.
 This is a wonderful salad to prep for lunch the next day.
 It travels well and won’t leave you feeling sleepy in the late afternoon.

 This is a roasted sweet potato salad.
 But sweet potatoes aren’t the only ingredients in the recipe that can be roasted.

 Any of the recipe ingredients can be roasted.
 If you prefer to have one ingredient roasted and another ingredient not roasted, go for it.
 If you want to roast them all, go for it.